kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### Set up Python

 You need **Python 3.5 or above**.
+This tutorial uses Python 3.7.
-If you don't have Python 3 set up, install [Miniconda](https://conda.io/miniconda.html) as described below:
+If you don't have a Python 3 environment set up, install [Miniconda](https://conda.io/miniconda.html) as described below:

 * In a Debian/Ubuntu/[Cloud shell](https://console.cloud.google.com/cloudshell)